arshad/radix-sg/src/styleguide/getting_started.md

 title: Getting Started
 ---

-The **STLC Styleguide** steps you through the process of theming for STLC.
+The **Radix Styleguide** steps you through the process of theming for Radix.